AdobeDocs/experience-manager-65.en/help/assets/configure-asset-link.md

 ## Manage Experience Manager users to work with Adobe Asset Link {#manage-users}

-Adobe Asset Link users are able to connect with AEM when they are signed in to their Creative Cloud application.
-This authentication uses Adobe IMS technology and creates user information in AEM, if it does not exist.
-It is common for AEM enterprise customers to manage their users with an external identity provider that is integrated with AEM.
+Adobe Asset Link users are able to connect with Experience Manager when they are signed in to their Creative Cloud application.
+This authentication uses Adobe IMS technology and creates user information in Experience Manager, if it does not exist.
+It is common for AEM enterprise customers to manage their users with an external identity provider that is integrated with Experience Manager.
 Identity providers include Adobe IMS and other products that use the SAML and LDAP protocols.
 Alternatively, users can be created and managed locally in AEM.

-Users who connect to AEM from Adobe Asset Link have no conflict with existing user information stored in AEM from previous direct sign-in, if:
+Users who connect to Experience Manager from Adobe Asset Link have no conflict with existing user information stored in Experience Manager from previous direct sign-in, if:

-* All user names used for direct sign-in to AEM are different from user names used in Adobe IMS for Creative Cloud sign-in.
+* All user names used for direct sign-in to Experience Manager are different from user names used in Adobe IMS for Creative Cloud sign-in.
-* Adobe IMS is used as the identity provider for direct AEM sign-in.
+* Adobe IMS is used as the identity provider for direct Experience Manager sign-in.
-* Users connects to AEM from Adobe Asset Link before direct AEM sign-in with the same account.
+* Users connects to Experience Manager from Adobe Asset Link before direct Experience Manager sign-in with the same account.

 On the other hand, the user information created as a result of direct AEM sign-in must be updated to work with Adobe Asset Link, in the following scenarios:

-* The same user name, such as the user’s Email address, is used for both—the account in Creative Cloud, which uses Adobe IMS, and the account in an external identity provider other than Adobe IMS.
+* The same user name, such as the user’s Email address, is used for both - the account in Creative Cloud, which uses Adobe IMS, and the account in an external identity provider other than Adobe IMS.
 * The same user name is used for both—the account in Creative Cloud and a local AEM account.
 * The Creative Cloud accounts in Adobe IMS are Federated IDs, which are served by the same external identity provider that is integrated with AEM for direct sign-in.

-AEM users created through these scenarios do not have a property that is required for users, which are synchronized with Adobe IMS.
-To update such users in AEM to work with Adobe Asset Link:
+The users created through these scenarios do not have a property that is required for users, which are synchronized with Adobe IMS.

+To update such users in Experience Manager to work with Adobe Asset Link:

-1. In the AEM web console, locate Apache Jackrabbit Oak External PrincipalConfiguration configuration and click  to edit it.
-Deselect the External Identity Protection check box, and click Save.
+1. In the Experience Manager web console, locate **[!UICONTROL Apache Jackrabbit Oak External PrincipalConfiguration]** configuration and click to edit it.
+Deselect the **[!UICONTROL External Identity Protection]** check box, and click **[!UICONTROL Save]**.
-1. To access User Management interface of AEM, navigate to Tools > Security > Users.
-Select the user you want to update, then make a note of the end of your browser’s URL path for that user, starting with /home/users.
-Alternatively, you can search for the user name using AEM CRXDE.
-The user path looks something like /home/users/x/xTac082TDh-guJzzG7WM.
+1. To access User Management interface in Experience Manager, navigate to **[!UICONTROL Tools]** > **[!UICONTROL Security]** > **[!UICONTROL Users]**.
+Select the user you want to update, then make a note of the end of your browser’s URL path for that user, starting with `/home/users`.
+Alternatively, you can search for the user name in CRXDE.
+A sample user path: `/home/users/x/xTac082TDh-guJzzG7WM`.
-1. Use AEM CRXDE to navigate to the user path, select the user node, and view the properties of the node by selecting the Properties tab in the lower-middle area.
-This node has a jcr:primaryType property value of rep:User.
+1. In CRXDE, navigate to the user path, select the user node, and view the properties of the node by selecting the **[!UICONTROL Properties]** tab in the lower-middle area.
+This node has a `jcr:primaryType` property value of `rep:User`.
-1. At the bottom of the Properties tab area enter a Name value of rep:externalId, Type value of String, and a Value value of <rep:authorizableId>;ims, where <rep:authorizableId> is the value of the rep:authorizableId property of the node.
-(A semicolon is used with no spaces to separate the rep:authorizableId value from ims.)
+1. At the bottom of the **[!UICONTROL Properties]** tab area enter a `Name` value of `rep:externalId`, `Type` value of `String`, and a `Value` value of `rep:authorizableId`;`ims`, where `rep:authorizableId` is the value of the `rep:authorizableId` property of the node.
+(A semicolon is used with no spaces to separate the `rep:authorizableId` value from `ims`.)
-1. Click the Add button to the right of your new entry, and then click Save All in the upper left corner of the browser window, or press Command + S / Ctrl + S.
+1. Click the **[!UICONTROL Add]** button to the right of your new entry, and then click **[!UICONTROL Save All]**.
 1. Repeat steps 2 through 5 for any other users you want to upgrade to work with Adobe Asset Link.
-1. With the AEM web console, locate Apache Jackrabbit Oak External PrincipalConfiguration configuration and click  to edit it.
-Deselect the External Identity Protection check box, and click Save.
+1. In the Experience Manager web console, locate **[!UICONTROL Apache Jackrabbit Oak External PrincipalConfiguration]** configuration and click to edit it.
+Deselect the **[!UICONTROL External Identity Protection]** check box, and click **[!UICONTROL Save]**.

-Note:
+>[!NOTE]
+>
-If the services are not restored in a few minutes, restart AEM to allow successful authentications.
+>If the services are not restored in a few minutes, restart Experience Manager to allow successful authentications.

 After this change, an updated AEM user can connect with Adobe Asset Link and continues to be able to use the method of direct sign-in to AEM that was used before the update.
 On successful authentication with Adobe IMS, the AEM user profile information is synchronized with the user profile in Adobe IMS.

 There is a method by which a bulk migration of multiple AEM users can be performed to enable them to work with Adobe Asset Link.
 Contact Adobe Care for more information and assistance with enabling this option.

 As an alternative to the steps, in certain circumstances, an Adobe Asset Link user may be provided quick access to AEM.
 These are cases where the pre-existing user information is found and deleted with AEM User Management or AEM CRXDE prior to their connection with Adobe Asset Link.
 New user information is created in AEM following the connection.
 Use this approach only if you are certain that there is no important data that is added as a child of the user node.
-Such extra data is any node that is the child of the user node other than tokens, preferences, profile, profiles, profiles/public, and rep:policy/* nodes.
+Such extra data is any node that is the child of the user node other than `tokens`, `preferences`, `profile`, `profiles`, `profiles/public`, and `rep:policy/*` nodes.

 ## Auto-start workflow to process assets conditionally {#auto-start-workflow}